+ESG refers to the three central factors, Environment, Social and Corporate Governance, in measuring the sustainability and societal impact of an investment.
 There are a wide range of ESG issues, with none greater currently than climate change and carbon reduction.
-The Pension Fund recognises climate change as the biggest threat to global sustainability alongside its administering authority employer, Westminster City Council, which has committed itself to achieving carbon neutrality by 2030.
+The Pension Fund recognises climate change as the biggest threat to global sustainability alongside its administering authority employer, Westminster City Council.